jerome-trc/viletech/spec/lith-ref.md

 LithScript does not support function overloading; identifiers must be unique.

-A function declared in the body of a class or structure taking the parameter `self` or `const self` is considered a class method.
+A function declared in the body of a class or structure is considered a class method unless it is qualified with `static`.

 ## Macros